 Asking the applicant open questions will allow them to expand on the information in their application, rather than simply answering yes or no.

-Having a set list of questions which can be taken in to the interview itself will ensure the interviewer is not under pressure to remember the required questions and will remove the risk of forgetting an important questions.
+Having a set list of questions which can be taken in to the interview itself will ensure the interviewer is not under pressure to remember the required questions and will remove the risk of forgetting an important question.

 Notes should be taken of the answers to the question either on the set list or on a separate piece of paper.
 These notes should be kept after the process so the interviewer should not make any notes that they would not want to be seen at a later date, for example, if the documentation is ever placed in front of a tribunal.